EliottJaquierEdu/ROR/doc/doc.md

 - Centralized management of school resources (people, classes, rooms, etc.)

 #### Implementation Approach
-We implemented the Dean role using inheritance, making Dean inherit from Teacher:
+We implemented the Dean role using inheritance, making Dean inherit from Teacher (so Deans inherit all Teacher attributes and validations (including IBAN and teacher_status), No need for additional tables or complex relationships, Deans can do everything Teachers can do, plus administrative tasks):

 ```ruby
 class Dean < Teacher
   # Dean inherits all Teacher attributes and validations
 end
 ```

-This approach offers several advantages:
-1. **Reuse of Teacher attributes**: Deans inherit all Teacher attributes and validations (including IBAN and teacher_status)
-2. **Simplified model structure**: No need for additional tables or complex relationships
-3. **Clear permission hierarchy**: Deans can do everything Teachers can do, plus administrative tasks

 #### Authorization Implementation
 We implemented resource management authorization using a before_action filter in controllers: